fpgasystems/sgrt/README.md

   Systems Group RunTime
 </h1>

-**SGRT (Systems Group RunTime)** is a RunTime software developed specifically for ETHZ-[HACC](https://github.com/fpgasystems/hacc) servers.
-It consists of a command-line interpreter (CLI) and an API.
-The [CLI](./cli/manual.md#cli) enables you to easily set up your infrastructure and configure devices using a straightforward device index.
-Meanwhile, the [API](./api/manual.md) streamlines the development process of your accelerated applications, allowing you to concentrate on what truly matters.
+While initially developed for ETHZ-[HACC](https://github.com/fpgasystems/hacc), **SGRT (Systems Group RunTime)** is a versatile RunTime software ready to be used on any AMD-compatible heterogeneous cluster.
+SGRT comprises a command-line interpreter (CLI) and an API.
+While the [CLI](./cli/manual.md#cli) simplifies infrastructure setup and device configuration through an intuitive device index, the [API](./api/manual.md) streamlines the development of accelerated applications, allowing you to concentrate on your primary objectives.

+Paper draft

 ## Sections
 * [API](./api/manual.md#api)